MicroEJ/docs/Tutorials/tutorialBoundsCheck.rst

 Improving the Bounds Check
 ----------------------------

-To make the debugging process easier, it's possible to show on which section of the text is truncated
+To make the correction process easier, it's possible to indicate where the text is truncated.

 .. code-block:: java